Wade Crane: Early Days

-Wade Arlyn Crane grew up in Robbinsville, a small town with a population of 700 located in the westernmost part of North Carolina in the Great Smoky Mountains.
+Wade Arlyn Crane grew up in Robbinsville, North Carolina, a small town with a population of 700 located in the westernmost part of North Carolina in the Great Smoky Mountains.
 He was the youngest of four children.
 His father was killed in an automobile accident shortly after he was born, which necessitated him being raised by his grandmother.

 Coming from a modest background, he sought employment at the age of 12 and landed a job in a small five-table pool room named Cooper's.
 It was here where he initially developed his passion for playing pool.
 He did odd jobs, keeping the pool room clean, sweeping floors, and even had a shoe shine stand.
 The owner would direct the customers to play pool with young Wade if the pool room was empty.
 Crane was a self-taught pool player.
 He soon began to enjoy the competitive spirit.
-In high school, he was a fullback on the football team, the Robbinsville squad, and made it to the state playoffs two years straight.
+In high school, he was a fullback on the Robbinsville football team, and made it to the state playoffs two years straight.

 After high school, Crane decided to leave Robbinsville and live with his older brother in Chicago, where he got a job at Brach's Confections, a candy company.
 He worked there for three years, earning $150 a week, and initially had little interest in playing pool.
 Sometimes, though, his older brother, Bill, would call on Wade to meet him at the local pool hall on Cicero Avenue.
 Bill would make bad games and find himself overmatched.
 He would then call on his little brother, Wade, to bail him by having him play the same pool players that he lost to.
 Thereafter, Bill began to match up Wade with the local players.
 At this time, both Bill and Wade became active in Chicago's pool scene.
 Soon Wade was competing at Bensinger's pool room in Chicago against tough opponents in the area, like Mexican Johnny, John Abruzzo, and George Walker.